abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-add class in respoity for intface class in that class i add remove and add from Get item in Db i add new class in Repository and coded to create constructors and dependency
+add class in respoity for intface class in that class i add remove and add from Get item in Db i add new class in Repository and coded to create constructors and dependency i used the file that you have proved for us to use which i have done